GrandSuccess87/GoogleBookSearch/README.md

 **Summary**

 A web application that allows a user to search a comprehensive index of full text-books and receive relevant results based on a query.
 Each query returns the author, title, publisher, and preview.
-Each of these will direct the user to more information about the book such as price, available vendors selling the book such as *Amazon or Barnes & Noble*, and the ability to read user reviews or purchase the book online as an Ebook *plus more!*.
+Each of these will direct the user to more information about the book such as price, available vendors selling the book such as *Amazon or Barnes & Noble*, the ability to read user reviews or purchase the book online as an Ebook *plus more!*.

 **Tools and Technologies**
 1. Google Book API